Anything.

 What could that “technician” have done?

-There’s no way to know what the technician (perhaps the wrong thing to call him, but we’ll run with it) has done.
+There’s no way to know what the technician1 has done.

-If you know what you’re watching, you might see what they’re doing.
-Their willingness to answer questions about what you see might be a clue.
+If you knew what you were watching as they worked, you might have seen what they were doing.
+Their willingness to answer questions about what you were seeing might be a clue.

-Unfortunately, the tools and tricks available to them also include things you might not see once they’ve established a foothold of some sort.
+Unfortunately, the tools and tricks available to them also include things you might not see once they’ve established a foothold.
+They could have done nothing, they could have done something you would’ve seen, or they could’ve done something you wouldn’t have noticed.

 So, we end up playing the odds.